 We are familiar with the different colors of a stop light.
 Red means to stop, yellow means prepare to stop or yield, and green means go, straightforward.
 Of course, some people treat a yellow light as a signal to race across the finish line, but that is extremely dangerous and should not be done.

 The first thing to know is that not all lights look the same.
 California utilizes the same type of lights throughout the state.
 This is the tall, black traffic light with the red light at the top, the yellow light below that, and the green light at the bottom.
-But some states use different lights like the triangle or a square.
+However, some states use different lights, such as a triangle or a square.

 Recognizing a Power Outage

-There are many reasons you will need to know what to do if traffic lights go out.
+You will need to know what to do if traffic lights go out for many reasons.
 Traffic lights could go out for several reasons, like power outages or even road construction.
 Luckily, lights never really go all the way out, not usually.
 You can spot an out-traffic light by the blinking red light.
-Most lights will just blink red if they have gone out for whatever reason.
+Most lights will blink red if they go out for whatever reason.

 Very rarely will you come across an intersection with only one traffic light out.
 That means everyone at that intersection, no matter which way they are driving, will need to know what to do if traffic lights go out.